 The Houthis, the group that controls much of northern Yemen, are not welcoming of tourists.
-Attempting to sneak into their territory will certainly result in an arrest, interrogation and expulsion (or worse).
+Attempting to sneak into their territory will certainly result in an arrest, interrogation, and expulsion (or worse).
 Don’t try it.

-Additionally, while the city of Aden is safe, it’s under control of the UAE-based STC government, but they are not allowing tourists in at this time.
+Additionally, while the city of Aden is safe, it’s under the control of the UAE-based STC government, but they are not allowing tourists in at this time.

-It’s also worth noting that the majority of terrorist incidents that have occurred recently are in the areas immediately surrounding Aden to the east and northeast in parts of Al Baydah, Abyan, southern Marib and western Shabwa Governorates.
+It’s also worth noting that the majority of terrorist incidents that have occurred recently are in the areas immediately surrounding Aden to the east and northeast in parts of Al Baydah, Abyan, southern Marib, and western Shabwa Governorates.

 For a more comprehensive travel guide to Yemen and to learn how to get in and out safely, check out the complete guide here